search icon

 • Car Transportation – You can deduct a portion of your car expenses (including gas and oil) when you use your vehicle for business purposes such as traveling to customers, suppliers, trade shows, and delivering merchandise.

-• Housing – If you have space in your home that is dedicated exclusively to your business, you can deduct the business’s proportional costs of that space (including mortgage, insurance, and property taxes) from your taxes.
+• Housing – If you have space in your home that is dedicated regularly and exclusively to your business, you can deduct the business’s proportional costs of that space (including mortgage, insurance, and property taxes) from your taxes.

 • Utilities – Dedicated phone lines for businesses are legal deductions, as are a portion of the costs to heat and cool your home business.